 (a) the applicant is unable to provide the service, which is the subject of the application, with equipment available to him;

-(b) in the past, the applicant, or carriers, whose services he is subcontracting or he is being using in the case of undertakings associated for the purpose of operating a regular service, have not complied with national or international legislation on road transport, and in particular the conditions and requirements relating to authorizations for international passenger services by road, or have committed serious infringements of the legislation in regard to road safety, in particular with regard to the international or, if relevant, national rules applicable to vehicles and to driving and rest periods for drivers;
+(b) in the past, the applicant, or carriers, whose services he is subcontracting or he is being using in the case of undertakings associated for the purpose of operating a regular service, have not complied with national or international legislation on road transport, and in particular the conditions and requirements relating to authorizations for international passenger services by road, or have committed serious or repeated minor infringements of the legislation in regard to road safety, in particular with regard to the international or, if relevant, national rules applicable to vehicles and to driving and rest periods for drivers;

-(c) the applicant, or carriers, whose services he is subcontracting or he is being using in the case of undertakings associated for the purpose of operating a regular service, do not comply with the applicable national legal requirements of insurance concerning liability towards third parties, the passengers, the driver, and the vehicle.
-The authorization can be suspended or even withdrawn at any moment if the carrier(s) cease(s) to comply with national requirements concerning insurance;
+(c) the applicant, or carriers, whose services he is subcontracting or he is being using in the case of undertakings associated for the purpose of operating a regular service, do not comply with the applicable national legal requirements of insurance concerning liability towards third parties, the passengers, the driver, and the vehicle;

-(d) the applicant, or carriers, whose services he is subcontracting or he is being using in the case of undertakings associated for the purpose of operating a regular service, do not comply with the national legal requirements of access to the profession.
-The authorization can be suspended or even withdrawn at any moment if the carrier(s) cease(s) to comply with national requirements concerning access to the profession;
+(d) the applicant, or carriers, whose services he is subcontracting or he is being using in the case of undertakings associated for the purpose of operating a regular service, do not comply with the national legal requirements of access to the profession;

 (e) in the case of an application for a renewal of an authorization, the conditions of authorization have not been complied with;

-(f) a Contracting Party decides, on the basis of a detailed analysis, that the principal purpose of the service is other than to carry passengers between stops located in different Contracting Parties;
+(f) a competent authority of a Contracting Party decides, on the basis of a detailed analysis, that the principal purpose of the service is other than to carry passengers between stops located in different Contracting Parties;

 (g) the applicant, or carriers, whose services he is subcontracting or he is being using in the case of undertakings associated for the purpose of operating a regular service, do not comply with the national legal requirements concerning cabotage;

-(h) a Contracting Party decides on the basis of a detailed analysis that the service concerned would seriously affect the viability of a comparable service covered by one or more public service contracts.
+(h) a competent authority of a Contracting Party decides on the basis of a detailed analysis that the service concerned would seriously affect the viability of a comparable service covered by one or more public service contracts;

+i) the applicant has supplied inaccurate information concerning the data which was required for the issuance of the authorization.

+10. The authorization can be suspended or even withdrawn at any moment if the carrier(s) cease(s) to comply with national requirements concerning:

+a) insurance;

+b) access to the profession.

-10. The fact that a carrier offers higher/lower prices than those offered by other carriers or the fact that the link in question is already operated by other carriers shall not in itself constitute a justification for rejecting the application.
+11. The fact that a carrier offers higher/lower prices than those offered by other carriers or the fact that the link in question is already operated by other carriers shall not in itself constitute a justification for rejecting the application.
 However, in the interest of fair competition and the quality of the service, the Authorizing authority or the competent authority of the host countries, may recommend other schedule than those proposed in the application.